lukegong20/lukegong20.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I moved to New Haven and started to work as a Swartz Fellow at Yale University.
+I moved to New Haven and joined [Dr. Shreya Saxena's group](https://www.saxenalab.org/) at Yale University as a Swartz Fellow.